 - a.
 CPAP for sleep apnea - b.
-Diabetes supplies (see section 7.4.9) - c.
-Glasses or contact lenses only for the diagnoses of aphakia or keratoconus - d.
-Hospital beds and accessories - e.
+Glasses or contact lenses only for the diagnoses of aphakia or keratoconus - c.
+Hospital beds and accessories - d.
+Insulin pumps - e.
 Intraocular lenses within 90 days following cataract surgery - f.
 Light boxes or light wands only when treatment is not available at a provider's office - g.
 Orthotics, orthopedic braces, orthopedic shoes to restore or maintain the ability to complete activities of daily living or essential job-related activities.
 If needed correction or support is accomplished by modifying a mass-produced shoe, then the covered expense is limited to the cost of the modification. - h.
 Oxygen and oxygen supplies - i.
 Prosthetics - j.
 Wheelchair or scooter (including maintenance expenses) limited to one per year under age 19 and one every 3 years age 19 and over